celzvailoces/celzvailoces/README.md

 </div>

-## I'm Celz, a full-stack developer and tech educator creating my version of the digital world, one project and lesson at a time.
-I build everything from scratch whether it's coding projects from planning to deployment, or educational content from concept to final delivery.
-I'm passionate about solving real problems with code and making technology education accessible to all.
+## I'm Celz, a full-stack developer and tech educator building my digital world from the ground up.
+I create both code and educational content from concept to delivery, passionate about solving real problems and making tech education accessible.

 ### **🌐 Full-Stack Capabilities | Languages and Tools**